AsyLex Academies 2023

 What does the asylum procedure in Switzerland look like?

 This short introduction video on YouTube gives you a quick overview on the asylum procedure in Switzerland, including the Dublin procedure.
-You can find more information in our FAQ, our Self-Assessment Chatbot and our Handout on the Asylum Procedure.
+You can find more information in our FAQ and in our Handout on the Asylum Procedure.

 If you don't have a lawyer, AsyLex can support and advise you in different steps of the Swiss asylum procedure and asylum law in general.
 For example, we can write an appeal or make a hardship request if you have a negative decision from SEM.
 Further, we can advise you under which circumstances and how to change your permit and we can help you to prepare for your interview with SEM.